Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: Intermediate microdifferential sheaves

-by Proposition \ref{characteristicvariety}.
-However, this does not hold by Lemma \ref{countcharnotstable} below.
-To remedy this situation, we will consider the intermediate ring of microdifferential operators denoted by $\EcompQ{m,m'}{\ms{X}}$ for $m'\geq m$, which is an ``intersection'' of $\EcompQ{m}{\ms{X}}$ and $\EcompQ{m'}{\ms{X}}$.
-In this section, we will define these rings and prove some basic properties.
+In section \ref{micdiff}, we defined the ring of naive microdifferential operators.
+However, we do not have any natural homomorphism $\EcompQ{m}{\ms{X}}\rightarrow\EcompQ{m+1}{\ms{X}}$ as shown in \ref{countcharnotstable}.
+To remedy this situation, we consider the intermediate ring of microdifferential operators denoted by $\EcompQ{m,m'}{\ms{X}}$ for $m'\geq m$, which is an ``intersection'' of $\EcompQ{m}{\ms{X}}$ and $\EcompQ{m'}{\ms{X}}$.
+In this section, we define these rings and prove some basic properties.